Table of Contents

 Clinical Picture of Botulism

-Patients present with symmetric descending weakness with bilateral cranial neuropathies without fever or mental dysfunction.
+The disease has an incubation period of between 3-30 days after which patients present with symmetric descending weakness with bilateral cranial neuropathies without fever or mental dysfunction.
 The weakness of muscles supplied by cranial nerves followed by weakness of the limbs and diaphragm are characteristic.

 Ingestion of the preformed toxin in foodborne botulism presents first after few hours with nausea, vomiting, diarrhea, dry mouth and pain.
 The symmetric descending weakness of the trunk and limbs.
 Blurring of vision, diplopia and ptosis are neurological manifestations due to the involvement of the cranial nerves III, IV and VI.
 Other cranial nerve involvement leads to dysarthria, dysphagia and facial palsy.
 Diaphragmatic paralysis is common and patients eventually need intubation and mechanical ventilation.
 Urine retention is also common and results from smooth muscle paralysis.